gymSAFE Movement Screen Certification

 12:00pm Manual Muscle Test Component

-12:30pm Printing and Educating Gymnasts about the Progress Reports
+12:30pm Printing and Educating Gymnasts about Progress Reports

 1:00pm Lunch